-- Deyo RA, Battie M, Beurskens AJ, Bombardier C, Croft P, Koes B, et al. Outcome measures for low back pain research.
-Spine 1998;23:2003-2013. - Roland M, Morris R. A study of the natural history of back pain: part I: development of a reliable and sensitive measure of disability in low-back pain.
-Spine 1983;8:141-144. - 3.
-Deyo RA.
+Roland Morris Disability Questionnaire Scoring: Instructions for Roland-Morris : The patient is instructed to put a mark next to each appropriate statement.
+The total number of marked statements are added by the clinician.
+Unlike the authors of the Oswestry Disability Questionnaire, Roland and Morris did not provide descriptions of the varying degrees of disability (e.g. 40%-60% is severe disability).
+Clinical improvements over time can be graded based on the analysis of serial guestionnaire scores.
+If, for example, at the beginning of treatment, a patient's score was 12 and, at the conclusion of treatment, her score was 2 (10 points of improvement), we would calculate an 83% 910/12 x 100) improvement.
+References 1.
+Deyo RA, Battie M, Beurskens AJ, Bombardier C, Croft P, Koes B, et al. Outcome measures for low back pain research.
+Spine 1998;23:2003-2013.
+2. Roland M, Morris R. A study of the natural history of back pain: part I: development of a reliable and sensitive measure of disability in low-back pain.
+Spine 1983:8:141-144.
+3. Deyo RA.
 Comparative validity of the sickness impact profile and shorter scales for functional assessment in low back pain.
-Spine 1986:11;951-0954. - 4.
-Jensen MP, Strom SE, Turner JA, Romano JM.
+Spine 1986:11;951-0954.
+4. Jensen MP, Strom SE, Turner JA, Romano JM.
 Validity of the Sickness Impact Profile Roland scale as a measure of dysfunction in chronic pain patients.
-Pain 1992:50;157-162. - Patrick DL, Deyo RA, Atlas SJ, Singer DE, Chapin A, Keller RB.
+Pain 1992:50;157-162.
+5. Patrick DL, Deyo RA, Atlas SJ, Singer DE, Chapin A, Keller RB.
 Assessing health related quality of life in patients with sciatica.
-Spine 1995;20:1899-909. - Roberts A. The conservative treatment of low back pain.
-MD thesis, University of Nottingham, 1991. - 7.
-Waddell G. The Back Pain Revolution.
-Edinburgh: Churchill Livingstone, 1998. - Baker CD, Pynsent PB, Fairbank JCT.
+Spine 1995;20:1899-909.
+6. Roberts A. The conservative treatment of low back pain.
+MD thesis, University of Nottingham, 1991.
+7. Waddell G. The Back Pain Revolution.
+Edinburgh: Churchill Livingstone, 1998.
+8. Baker CD, Pynsent PB, Fairbank JCT.
 The Oswestry Disability Index revisited: its reliability, repeatability and validity, and a comparison with the St. Thomas's Disability Index.
 In: Roland MO, Jenner JR, eds.
 Back Pain: New Approaches to Education and Rehabilitation.
-Manchester University Press, 1989:174-86. - Stratford PW, Binkley JM.
+Manchester University Press, 1989:174-86.
+9. Stratford PW, Binkley JM.
 Measurement properties of the RM 18: a modified version of the Roland-Morris disability scale.
-Spine 1997;22:2416-2421. - CareTrak outcomes software.
+Spine 1997;22:2416-2421.
+10. CareTrak outcomes software.
 Grand Rapids, MN; (800) 393-7255, www.caretrak-outcomes.com.